rmoscetti/cheshire-cat-ai-tools/README.md

     pip install -r requirements.txt
     ```

-# Tool 1: Cheshire Cat Chat
+# Cheshire Cat CLI
-`cat_chat.py` is a python-based client for chatting with the Cheshire Cat AI.
-This script establishes a WebSocket connection to send messages and retrieve responses in real time.
+`cat_chat.py` is a python-based CLI for chatting with the Cheshire Cat AI.
+The script establishes a WebSocket connection to send messages and retrieve responses in real time.
 Its primary purpose is to communicate with the Cheshire Cat AI while prioritising the use of procedural memory by (optionally) eliminating history communications, which may currently be responsible for the AI agent not suggesting the use of procedural memory to the LLM.
 It also supports saving AI responses to a JSON file.

 ## Features
 - **Send Messages**: Communicate with the Cheshire Cat AI server via WebSocket.